UXSoc/uxsoc-apps-cms/src/pages/index.md

   title: User Experience Society Applications
 heroSection:
   description: "Hey there, UXer!
 Want to join the **Executive Board** run for **AY 2022-2023**?
 Read through the primer and see which available position would fit you best. \U0001F440 Interested?
 Don’t forget to confirm your interest!"
-  title: DELVE DEEPER INTO UX SOCIETY!
+  title: EXPERIENCE LEADERSHIP WITH UX SOCIETY
 departmentsSection:
   - cardSectionTitle: The Chief Evangelist
     cards: []